-DISTRICT CURRICULUM ACCOMODATION PLAN (DCAP)

-Massachusetts General Laws require the adoption and implementation of a District Curriculum Accommodation Plan (DCAP).
+DISTRICT CURRICULUM ACCOMMODATION PLAN (DCAP) Massachusetts General Laws require the adoption and implementation of a District Curriculum Accommodation Plan (DCAP).
 This plan is intended to guide principals and teachers in ensuring that all possible efforts are made to meet student needs in general education classrooms and to support teachers in analyzing and accommodating the wide range of student learning styles and needs that exist in each school.
-The DCAP describes accommodations and instructional supports and strategies that are available in general education.
+The DCAP describes accommodations and instructional supports/strategies that are available in general education for all students.

-MULTI-TIERED SYSTEM of SUPPORT (MTSS)/ RESPONSE TO INTERVENTION (RTI) MERSD has implemented MTSS/RTI as a way to support all learners.
+MULTI-TIERED SYSTEM of SUPPORT (MTSS) MERSD has implemented MTSS as a way to support all learners.
 The process is a multi-step approach to providing services and interventions to students who struggle with learning at increasing levels of intensity.
 Students' individual progress is closely monitored throughout the intervention period.